Nature of Spinons in 1D Spin Chains

 Contrasting the two approximations reveals the crucial role played by a particular form of the ground state correlations -- that is quantum entanglement -- in determining the spinon properties.
 We further discuss the two main characteristics below.

-\emph{The limited support of the spinon dispersion:} By excluding from the Hilbert space states of zero norm, the question of the support of the spinon dispersion is translated into the question of a vanishing $ N(q)$.
+\emph{The limited support of the spinon dispersion:} By excluding from the Hilbert space states of zero norm, the question of the support of the spinon dispersion is translated into the question of a (nearly) vanishing $ N(q)$.
 To understand the key role played by the ground state entanglement, let us consider the structure of $|\Psi(q)\rangle = \sum_{j'} B_{j'}(q) |j'\rangle$ expressed in the spin basis of the longer chain.
 Any new spin configuration $|j'\rangle$ is obtained from all of the original states of the shorter chain $|j\rangle$ that differ from $|j'\rangle$ only through a missing spin {\it up}.
-Insertion of the missing spin {\it up} will generate $|j'\rangle$, however because these inserted spins {\it up} are \emph{at different positions}, different contributions are multiplied by different Fourier factors $e^{i q m}$.
-Moreover, the same configuration $|j\rangle$ might give multiple contributions.
-For example, consider $|j'\rangle = |\!\!\downarrow \uparrow \uparrow \downarrow \dots\rangle$.
-This state can be obtained from $|j\rangle = |\!\! \downarrow \uparrow \downarrow \dots\rangle$ by inserting the extra spin {\it up} either before or after the spin {\it up} already present.
-As a result, their Fourier coefficients differ by $e^{iq}$.
-As already mentioned, other $|j\rangle =|\!\! \downarrow \uparrow \uparrow \downarrow \dots\rangle $ with a spin {\it up} missing elsewhere in the sequence will give further contributions to the complicated function $B_{j'}(q)$.
+Insertion of the missing spin {\it up} will generate $|j'\rangle$, however because these inserted spins {\it up} are \emph{at different positions}, different contributions are multiplied by different Fourier factors $e^{i q m}$ in $B_{j'}(q)$.

-The role played by the ground state entanglement is now clearly visible.
-If the ground state has no entanglement, such as the ferromagnet or the N\'eel AF, then in the example above $B_{j'}(q) = 1 + e^{iq}$ because there is a unique $|j\rangle=|\!\! \downarrow \uparrow \downarrow \dots\rangle $.
-As a result, the norm vanishes only at $q = \pi$, as seen in Fig.~\ref{results}(b2).
-To have a vanishing norm in an extended region there must be many contributions with different Fourier factors coming from many distinct $|j\rangle$ configurations.
-The latter exists only in an entangled ground state.
-This is true for the exact ground state of the AF chain, but it is also captured already in the valence-bond approximation.